Wellington Point, Queensland: History

-Whilst the great depression in the late 20s and 30s was a personal tragedy for many, it was also a time of work creation and the development of infrastructure.
+Whilst the Great Depression in the late 20s and 30s was a personal tragedy for many, it was also a time of work creation and the development of infrastructure.
 An interesting development at the point was the drilling for oil which began in 1931.
-The drilling was commercially unsuccessful, but it did attract the interest of the Prime Minister and the Catholic Church.
-1931 was also the year that town electricity was first provided in the area and the Wellington Point jetty was completed in 1937.
+Electricity was first provided in the area in 1931 and the Wellington Point Jetty was completed in 1937.

-The Second World War had a significant effect on Wellington Point and arguably the most obvious consequence was the US camp during 1943 and 1944 when 1500 US forces camped there and conducted shooting and bombing practice.
+The Second World War had a significant effect on Wellington Point and arguably the most obvious consequence was the established United States Naval Anti-Aircraft Training School during 1943 and 1944 when 1500 US forces camped there.
+The camp was a Anti-Aircraft (A-A) gunnery school and conducted shooting and bombing practice, sometimes using King Island as the target.

-After the war the pace of life slowed but change was coming.
-In 1959 a chemist, doctor's surgery, butcher, garage and fish shop were set up and with the arrival of reticulated water in 1969, farmland began to be sub-divided for house blocks.
+After the war, the pace of life slowed but change was coming.
+In 1959, a chemist, doctor's surgery, butcher, garage and fish shop were set up and with the arrival of reticulated water in 1969, farmland began to be sub-divided for house blocks.

-In 1983 the Redland Cricketers Club was opened.
+In 1983, the Redland Cricketers Club was opened.

 Wellington Point State High School opened on 25 January 1988.

 Redlands College was established on 1 February 1988 by an association of members of the Churches of Christ in Australia.